 File Names

 Different operating and file systems may have different rules for naming files.
 In particular, different systems may use different character sets and case sensitivity.
-For maximum cross-platform compatibility, SyncDat uses the ASCII character set for all file names and assumes they are case-sensitive.
+For maximum cross-platform compatibility, SyncDat uses UTF-8 character encoding and assumes that file names are case-sensitive.